Skip to main content

 “You know,” she said, “I thought I was getting better at… being alone.”

-She smiled like it was casual.
+She smiled like it was a casual thought.

-Like it didn’t cost her anything.
+Like it didn’t cost her anything to say.

 She broke another piece of the samosa, then paused, eyeing it.